For a free game, League of Legends sure has a lot of Awesome Music.

 - And ending with the Frostguard, Lissandra's tribe.
 The song reflects Lissandra's and the Frostguard's decieving and insidious nature, and her tenuous alliance with Trundle and his tribe.
 The Frostguard and their leader hide behind a mask of benevolence and seniority, while they plot to overtake Freljord through Trundle's army and bring back their Frozen Watchers.

 - The Butcher's Bridge Theme.
-A surprisingly upbeat tune that gets you ready for a fun, pirate-themed ARAM romp.
+A jaunty sea shanty that gets you ready for a fun, pirate-themed ARAM romp.

 - The game's main theme, A Champion Approaches.
 As the Draft Pick pre-game music, any person who plays Ranked knows this piece very well.
 It got turned into a short, yet still lovely and epic theme for 2013 Snowdown.